Additionally, I'm currently volunteering as a consultant at the Texas

-I also worked at Riot Games as an Systems Software Engineering Intern in 2019, and helped write an article about my experiences on the Riot Games Tech Blog!
-You can check out more about my current internship, past internships, and other related things on my resume.
+I previously worked at Riot Games as an Systems Software Engineering Intern in 2019, and helped write an article about my experiences on the Riot Games Tech Blog!
+You can check out more about my past internships and other related things on my resume.

 At UT, I was a member of the Student Engineering Council, and the Institute of Electrical and Electronic Engineers; I was also mildly involved in studying legislation concerning the University.